lightly-io/team-awareness-training/sessions/session-03-mindfulness.md

 If there is not enough space, you could try eating meditation by handing out raisings.
 Feel them, taste them, chew them and swallow them mindfully.

-Or, you could just to meditation like last week, but calling it mindful breathing instead.
+Or, you could just do meditation like last week, but calling it mindful breathing instead.

 The **homework** for the coming week is to keep spending two times ten minutes a day on meditation.
 But it would be OK to switch one or both session for a mindful activity like eating or walking.

 ## 4. Reflection
-Take turns counter-clockwise to reflect on what was taught.
-How could mindfulness help with stress and focus?
+Take turns counter-clockwise to reflect on the concept of mindfulness.
+How could it help with stress and focus?
 Let each participant talk until they're finished.
 Answer any questions that might come up, and note those you don't have an answer for.

-After the round, tell the group that you will be staying afterwards to answer any questions that you didn't have time to discuss during the session or that they would like to ask 1-on-1.
+Tell the group that you will stay afterwards to answer any questions that you didn't have time to discuss during the session.
 Thank them for their time and attention.

 ## Extra material
 - When you're doing meditation, try saying yes to everything.
 Say yes to restlessness.
 To thoughts drifting.
 To any pain that comes.
 Memories and anxiety.
 Try saying yes to everything and see what happens.